 That's why I was surprised when Michele asked me several weeks ago if I would like to author a guest post for her blog, Michele Young-Stone, Novelist.
 Now normally in the course of life I'm not asked to do much more than shut up and stand in the corner, so Michele's request caught me quite off guard.
-True, I wasn't the only person Michele asked to do a guest post, but I was one of a half-dozen or so very close to the top of the list alphabetically and I shot back my acceptance before the more distinguished guy named "Bluch" could even answer the phone.
+True, I wasn't the only person Michele asked to do a guest post, but I was one closest to the top of the list alphabetically and I shot back my acceptance before the more distinguished guy named "Bluch" could even answer the phone.

 So I felt myself to be indeed humbled and honored by her request.
 Although now that I think about it, does it really make sense to be both humbled and honored?
 Aren't they opposites?
-WTF?
-Anyway, I set about trying to come up with a topic for the post that would provide Michele's readers with insight, erudition, and a wee touch of wit and not embarrass the hell out of her, as if either of the two were possible from me.
+Anyway, I set about coming up with a topic for the post that would provide Michele's readers with insight, erudition, and a wee touch of wit, hoping that O for three wouldn't be bad.

 Lotsa luck, everyone!

 And thank you again for this opportunity, Michele.
 I am humbled.
 And honored.

 How to be a Successful Unsuccessful Humor Writer

 The Internet has indeed afforded a tremendous amount of opportunity to a great many people that never existed in the past, and in no area of human endeavor is this truer than that of the literary arts.
 Today there are more ways than ever before to successfully become a failed writer.